 Place capsule directly under the root zone of the plant you want to fertilize.
 Place at least 3cm /1.2" deep.

 Add 1 capsule per 2.5 inch2 / 16 cm2 bush of plant.
-Always Change Water the 2Hr Way after replanting / adding APT Jazz.
-This removes surface detritus, which is the #1 algae trigger.
+Always siphon away stirred up detritus after replanting / adding APT Jazz.

 Observe the impact in new leaves after 7 days.
 Root absorption takes longer than uptake through leaves.
 Old leaves do not rejuvenate.